Starcounter/Docs/guides/transactions/using-transactions/README.md

 }
 ```

-## Conflicts

-In case of a transaction conflict, the method <code>Db.Transact(<var>Action</var>)</code>
-will automatically restart the transaction.
-The maximum times a transaction will be restarted is a 100 times.

 ## A more complete example

 In Starcounter, you declare transaction scopes.
 A transaction scope surrounds its code and declares that the database operations within the scope should be atomic and isolated.
 The following example shows how to declare transaction scope: